Documentation

 GET Endpoint - Lookup a single IP Address or ASN

-This GET endpoint allows to lookup a single IPv4 or IPv6 address by specifying the query parameter
+This GET endpoint allows you to lookup a single IPv4 or IPv6 address or an ASN by specifying the query

 q